whelew/MineSweeper/README.md

 #### incrementTimer()

 - Gets timer element by id "timer".
-- Declares second variable of get element by id "timer", however uses parseInt to get a number value.
+- Declares the second variable of get element by id "timer", however, uses parseInt to get a number value.
-- It then sets the innerText of original timer element to, number value + 1.
+- It then sets the innerText of the original timer element to, number value + 1.

 #### startTimer()